 Get your passport in just two months

 Getting up-to-date information about how to obtain Vanuatu citizenship by investment (CBI) program is extremely hard, to say the least.
-With lots of similar attempts, failed programs and different variations of CBI, the information available about Vanuatu’s program is the most confusing of them all.
+With lots of similar attempts, failed programs, and different variations of CBI, the information available about Vanuatu’s program is the most confusing of them all.
 And, it’s a huge shame because Vanuatu CBI has a lot of potential as a tax-free jurisdiction with visa-free access to 105 countries, including Russia, the UK, and many others.

 Citizenship by Investment: The Basics